Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/README.md

 # About

-The CLI tool which can extract cookies from Cookie file and decrypt them using Windows Data Protection API (DPAPI).
+The CLI tool which can:
+- Extract Chromium-based cookies from Cookie file.
+- Decrypt them using Windows Data Protection API (DPAPI).
+- Save to file in http headers, json and netscape format.

+You can also decrypt cookies only for the host you need using the built-in filter.

 # Usage